react-native-webview/react-native-webview/docs/Guide.md

 }
 ```

 This runs the JavaScript in the `runFirst` string before the page is loaded.
-In this case, the value of `window.isNative` will be set to true before the web code executes.
+In this case, the value of `window.isNativeApp` will be set to true before the web code executes.

 #### The `injectJavaScript` method